Salone-Learning/Execution-Hooks/README.md

 ### Examples

-Following are 2 examples which demostrate the usage of the framework:
+Following are 2 examples which demonstrate the usage of the framework:

 ##### For existing class